mavlink/MAVSDK-docs/en/README.md

 ## Getting Help

-This guide contains information and examples showing how to use DroneCore.
+This guide contains information and examples showing how to use the SDK.
 If you have specific questions that are not answered by the documentation, these can be raised on:

 * [Discuss board](http://discuss.px4.io/c/dronecore)
 * [Slack DroneCore Channel](https://px4.slack.com/messages/C68J8H32A) (get a [Slack login here](http://slack.px4.io))